technicalpickles/jeweler/README.markdown

 It does the following for you:

  * Regenerate the gemspec to the latest version of your project
- * Push to GitHub (which results in a gem being build)
+ * git pushes to origin/master branch
- * Tag the version and push to GitHub
+ * git tags the version and pushes to the origin remote

+As is though, it doesn't actually get your gem anywhere.
+To do that, you'll need use rubyforge or gemcutter.

-## Releasing to Gemcutter
+### Releasing to Gemcutter

 Jeweler can also handle releasing to [Gemcutter](http://gemcutter.org).
 There are a few steps you need to do before doing any Gemcutter releases with Jeweler:

  * [Create an account on Gemcutter](http://gemcutter.org/sign_up)
  * Install the Gemcutter gem: gem install gemcutter
- * Run 'gem tumble' to set up RubyGems to use gemcutter as the default source
+ * Run 'gem tumble' to set up RubyGems to use gemcutter as the default source if you haven't already
  * Update your Rakefile to make an instance of `Jeweler::GemcutterTasks`